applidget/psdock/README.md

 Flags :
   * --process : process to be executed by psdock
   * --stdout : redirection path for the stdout/stderr of the launched process (stdout by default)
   * --log-rotation : lifetime of a single log file.
-Can be "hourly", "daily" (default), "monthly" or "weekly"
+Can be "minutely", "hourly", "weekly" (default) or "daily"
   * --log-prefix : prefix for logging the output of the launched process
   * --env-vars : arguments passed to the launched command.
 They have to be passed as *"KEY1=value1 KEY2=value2"*.
   * --bind-port : port to be watched for binding by psdock